DoorDash’s ML Platform – The Beginning

 Realtime Feature Aggregator – Listens to a stream of events and aggregates them into features in realtime and stores them in the Feature Store.
 These are for features such as historic store wait time in the past 30 mins, recent driving speeds, etc.

 Historical Aggregator – This runs offline to compute features which are longer-term aggregations like 1W, 3M, etc. These calculations run offline.
-Results are stored in the Feature Warehouse and also uploaded to Feature Store.
+Results are stored in the Feature Warehouse and also uploaded to the Feature Store.

 Model Training Pipeline – All the production models will be built with this pipeline.
 The training script must be in the repository.
 Only this training pipeline will have access to write models into the Model Store to generate a trace of changes going into the Model Store for security and audit.
 The training pipeline will eventually support auto-retraining of models periodically and auto-deploy/monitoring.
 This is equivalent to the CI/CD system for ML Models.